9 signs that a short-term rental listing is a scam

 “Ask yourself why wasn’t the apartment listed by a broker to begin with.
 If the landlord is paying the broker, why is the landlord spending time/money/energy advertising it?”
 Horigan asks.
 If it doesn’t add up, it may be a scam.

-Also, know that under the rent laws in NYC, a rental landlord is not allowed to charge more than $20 for an application/credit check or take more than the equivalent of one month’s rent as a security deposit.
+Also, you should also be aware that you can't be charged more than $20 for an application/credit check in a rental building (co-ops and condos can charge more) or more than the equivalent of one month’s rent as a security deposit.
 (Here's what you can do if either of these things happen.)

 Where to find a legal short-term rental

-Kee recommends hiring a licensed real estate agent who specializes in short-term rentals or to use a reputable short-term rental agency or listing site, such as Apt212 and Leasebreak.
-“They screen for buildings where the landlord permits short-term rentals,” she says.
+Kee recommends hiring a licensed real estate agent who specializes in short-term rentals or using a reputable short-term rental agency or listing site, such as Apt212 and Leasebreak.

 Why are short-term rentals tricky for landlords?